Organizations are a space for you to collaborate on shared projects and stacks.

 Creating an Organization

 Creating an organization will start a free trial that has access to all features.
-At the end of the trial, you can choose to move to Team or Enterprise.
+At the end of the trial, you can choose to move to the Pulumi Team Edition, the Pulumi Enterprise Edition or the Pulumi Business Critical Edition.
 Learn more about the edition features on the Pricing Page.

 To create an organization: